Skip to main content

 Hooks are not installed automatically.
 Run the installer once:

-Each hook runs fjall status --agent --budget minimal, which outputs a compact summary of your deployment state in roughly 50 tokens.
+The installer writes a hook entry into each detected agent configuration file: Each hook runs fjall status --agent --budget minimal, which outputs a compact summary of your deployment state in roughly 50 tokens.

 What the hook provides